Maximinodotpy/articles/043 - Tree View with Svelte/_blog/article.md

 ---
-name: 'Tree View with Svelte'
+name: Tree View with Svelte
-slug: 'tree-view-with-svelte'
+slug: tree-view-with-svelte
-tags: []
+tags:
+  - Component
+  - Svelte
-category: 'General'
+category: General
-status: 'publish'
+status: publish
-description: "Let's create a Tree View Component with Svelte."
+description: Let's create a Tree View Component with Svelte.
 ---

 Welcome to another Svelte Tutorial; this time, we will build an interactive Tree View with Svelte.
 File Explorers or UI elements of similar nature often use Tree Views; therefore, they are very good at showing that one item is "part" of another.